-- (A) Meter requirements. - (i) Use of meter.
-All gas sold by a utility must be charged for by meter measurements, except where otherwise provided for by applicable law, regulation of the regulatory authority, or tariff. - (ii) Installation by utility.
-Unless otherwise authorized by the regulatory authority, each utility must provide and install and will continue to own and maintain all meters necessary for measurement of gas delivered to its customers.
+(A) Meter requirements.

+(i) Use of meter.
+All gas sold by a utility must be charged for by meter measurements, except where otherwise provided for by applicable law, regulation of the regulatory authority, or tariff.

+(ii) Installation by utility.
+Unless otherwise As in effect on April 8, 2024.

+authorized by the regulatory authority, each utility must provide and install and will continue to own and maintain all meters necessary for measurement of gas delivered to its customers.